Your Cart (0)

 • What does success look like in 12 months?

-• How often will you review and report?
+• How often will you review and report, and to whom?

-Metrics should be outcome-focused (time saved, error rate reduction, revenue impact) not activity-focused (number of AI tools deployed, volume of AI-generated content).
+Metrics should be outcome-focused (hours saved, error rate reduction, revenue impact, retention lift) not activity-focused (number of AI tools deployed, volume of AI-generated content, number of employees trained).
+Activity metrics are cheap to produce and meaningless to interpret.
+Outcome metrics are hard to produce and the only ones that justify continued investment.

 The One Strategic Question Most Businesses Skip